Akai Ito (video game): MangaAkai Ito has also received several manga adaptations: a one-shot by Muttri Moony published in the July 2004 issue of Yuri Shimai, by the name "Swear"; and a short manga published in the May and June 2007 issues of Monthly Comic Rush. A special anthology was created for a limited edition, featuring various stories from different artists.

-Web Novel
+Web novel

-A free web novel of Akai Ito was released on Success' official Akai Ito website, it follows one of the storylines accessible when playing the video game.
+A free web novel of Akai Ito was released on Success' official Akai Ito website, and follows one of the storylines accessible when playing the video game.

 Drama CD

 One drama CD has been released.
 It was first released as a Limited Edition version in October 2005 and later a regular version was released on December 26, 2006.